Tuchan/NeonSoundReplacer/README.md

 Since version `1.0.1`, you can now specify a volume for each custom sound.
 To do that, go into `Neon Sound Replacer Settings` and format the line like this:

-`WEAPON_KATANA_FIRE = soundeffect.mp3 0.5`.
+`WEAPON_KATANA_FIRE = soundeffect.mp3 0.5`

 You can put any float value in there.
-That means values like `0.1` if you want to make the sound quieter, or `4` to make the sound 4 times louder.
-Remember to save preferences!
+That means values like `0.1` if you want to make the sound quieter, or `4` to make the sound 4 times louder. **Remember to save preferences!**

-> [!NOTE]
-> If you put a value higher than `1`, the sound effect might get distorted.
+If you put a value higher than 1, the sound effect might get distorted.
 So be careful with that.

 </details>